 Keynote speeches by two Asian-Australian Senators

 The Forum was made up of four main sessions focusing on different topics related to the representation of Asian-Australians in public life.
 The first session consisted of video speeches recorded by Senator the Hon.
 Penny Wong and Senator the Hon.
 Lisa Singh of the Australian Labor Party (ALP), who were unable to attend the Forum due to the state memorial service for former Prime Minister Gough Whitlam, taking place in Sydney on the same day.
-Professor Pookong Kee, Director of the Asia Institute, delivered a fitting tribute to the former Prime Minister during the Opening Address, highlighting the importance of Whitlam's achievements to the Forum.
+Professor Pookong Kee, former Director of the Asia Institute, delivered a fitting tribute to the former Prime Minister during the Opening Address, highlighting the importance of Whitlam's achievements to the Forum.
 The Whitlam Government normalised Australia's relations with China in 1972, officially dismantled the White Australia Policy in 1973, and passed the Racial Discrimination Act in 1975, laying the foundations for Australian multiculturalism, arguably the basis upon which ties with Asia have been built.

 Senator Penny Wong of South Australia, Leader of the Opposition in the Senate and Shadow Minister for Trade and Investment, and Senator Lisa Singh of Tasmania and Shadow Parliamentary Secretary for the Environment, Climate Change and Water, both emphasised the importance of multiculturalism, recognising marginalised groups, and acknowledging the history and contributions made by Asian-Australians, the fruits of which are crucial as the centre of international economic relations shifts from Europe and North America to Asia.
 They also expressed the hope that Australia-Asia ties would continue to flourish, and spoke of the necessity of increasing Asian representation not only in Australian politics, but in all areas of society, to reflect better the diversity of the Australian community.
 Their support for the Forum was significant due to their prominent positions in federal politics and their Asian-Australian backgrounds - Wong is the first and only Asian-born cabinet minister, and Singh is the first woman of Indian-Fijian descent to be elected to public office.
 Senator Wong and Senator Singh's fathers were both international students who studied in Australia, travelling from Malaysia and Fiji respectively.